tahoe-lafs/tahoe-lafs/docs/about.rst

 Access Control
 ==============

 There are two kinds of files: immutable and mutable.
-Immutable files have the property that once they have been uploaded to the storage grid they can't be modified.
-Mutable ones can be modified.
-A user can have read-write access to a mutable file or read-only access to it (or no access to it at all).
+When you upload a file to the storage grid you can choose which kind of file it will be in the grid.
+Immutable files can't be modified once they have been uploaded.
+A mutable file can be modified by someone with read-write access to it.
+A user can have read-write access to a mutable file or read-only access to it, or no access to it at all.

 A user who has read-write access to a mutable file or directory can give another user read-write access to that file or directory, or they can give